Mario Mancini: World Wrestling Federation (1984–1992)

 Mancini opened 1989 with a televised defeat at the hands of the newly christened "Brooklyn Brawler" (Steve Lombardi) on the February 15th edition of WWF Superstars.
 On July 17, 1989, he faced Ted Dibiase again on WWF Superstars, again falling via submission.
 The day after WrestleMania VI he wrestled twice on the Wrestling Challenge taping in Syracuse NY, facing Rick Martel and Mr Perfect.
 On the April 14, 1990 edition of WWF Superstars he wrestled Ted DiBiase once more, and for a third time lost via submission.
 Then on August 7, 1990, he lost to Dibiase for a fourth time on WWF Superstars.
 On the December 10, 1990 edition of Prime Time he wrestled Buddy Rose and succeeded in bodyslamming his 317 lb opponent.

 Much like Steve Lombardi, Mancini participated in the debuts of several individual performers and tag-teams in the past, including Randy Savage, King Kong Bundy, Ted Arcidi, One Man Gang, Hercules Hernandez, the original and final versions of Demolition and The Hart Foundation.
 None however was more notable than his match on November 19, 1990, in Rochester NY.
 There he was the veteran hand in the very first match of the newly arrived Undertaker (called "Kane the Undertaker" that night).
 Mancini would be pinned in a match that aired after Undertaker's WWF debut at the 1990 Survivor Series.

 Mancini competed in a pre-approved match outside of the WWF on May 3, 1985, where he faced and defeated Vance Verron on a Trans World Wrestling Federation event in Newington, CT.
 Back on WWF television, Mario would also compete against Skinner on the latter's WWF debut on July 29, 1991, on WWF Superstars.
 On August 24, 1991, he faced DiBiase for a fifth time, this time falling to the Million Dollar Man on Prime Time Wrestling.
 Mancini was the opponent for Big Bully Busick's debut on the August 25th episode of Wrestling Challenge.
 He closed the year teaming with Paul Perez to face The Nasty Boys on WWF Superstars on December 7, 1991.
-In April 1992 he decided to leave the promotion, just shy of his 26th birthday.
+This would be his last amtch with the WWF as he left in April 1992 when he decided to leave the promotion, just shy of his 26th birthday.